European luxury and auto shares in the crosshairs of China concerns

 LONDON European auto and luxury goods shares face a bumpy ride due to their high exposure to China, where recent economic data has failed to dissipate investor concerns about growth and volatile stock markets.

-While European shares look poised to rally again after a Greek debt deal that reduces the risk of Greece leaving the euro zone, Credit Suisse said it was "underweight" on China-related luxury plays including LVMH and Burberry.
+While European shares look poised to rally again after a Greek debt deal that reduces the risk of Greece leaving the euro zone, Credit Suisse said it was "underweight" on China-related luxury plays including LVMH (LVMH.PA) and Burberry (BRBY.L).

 Shares in Burberry fell as much as 3.7 percent on Wednesday after the company reported weaker sales in the Asia-Pacific region in April-June, with a sharp slide in Hong Kong.